wjzhengsh/blockchain/starter_plan.md

 - **{{site.data.keyword.cloud_notm}} account requirement**
     You must have a paid {{site.data.keyword.cloud_notm}} account, for example, a **Pay-As-You-Go** type.
 All membership plans that {{site.data.keyword.blockchainfull_notm}} Platform offers require an  {{site.data.keyword.cloud_notm}} paid account.
 To upgrade your account to a Pay-As-You-Go type, go to **Manage** > **Billing and Usage** > **Billing** in the {{site.data.keyword.cloud_notm}} console, and click **Add Credit Card**.
-- **{{site.data.keyword.blockchainfull}} Platform Cloud Credits**
+- **{{site.data.keyword.blockchainfull_notm}} Platform Cloud Credits**
-    {{site.data.keyword.blockchainfull}} Platform offers $500 of cloud credits to new users of Starter Plan.
+    {{site.data.keyword.blockchainfull_notm}} Platform offers $500 of cloud credits to new users of Starter Plan.
 These credits help users get started by covering the cost a default network configuration for one month.
     - New users have to sign up for cloud credits.
 They are not applied automatically.
 Please [sign up ![External link icon](images/external_link.svg "External link icon")](https://www.ibm.com/account/reg/us-en/signup?formid=urx-32798 "sign up") to claim the credits if you have not already.
 Wait 24 hours to make sure that the credits are in your [account ![External link icon](images/external_link.svg "External link icon")](https://console.bluemix.net/docs/billing-usage/viewing_usage.html#credits "account") before you access Starter Plan.
 Otherwise, you might get charged before the credits apply.
     - The cloud credits apply to all of {{site.data.keyword.cloud_notm}} services.
-They can be consumed by products other than the {{site.data.keyword.blockchainfull}} Platform that you use on {{site.data.keyword.cloud_notm}}.
+They can be consumed by products other than the {{site.data.keyword.blockchainfull_notm}} Platform that you use on {{site.data.keyword.cloud_notm}}.
     - The offer provides lifetime credits.
 You can keep your credits as long as you maintain your IBM Cloud account.
 You do not have to use them in the first month.
     Learn more about using trail credits using the [pricing guide](howto/pricing.html#starter-plan-pricing).
 - **Differences from Enterprise Plan**